-- If you’re passport is more than 15 years old, you’ll need a new one.
+- If your passport is more than 15 years old, you’ll need a new one.

 - If you’ve changed your name and don’t have the applicable paperwork, you’ll also need to apply for a new passport.

 After you’ve submitted your application, all you have to do is have patience and wait for your passport to arrive in the mail.
-It can take 2 to 3 months for regular government service, and expedited service through the government takes at least 3 weeks.
+It can take up to 8 weeks for routine processing.